marenrieker/17-KabirSandrolini-Temporal-data-with-tsibble/README.md

 The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).

 ## Statement of contributions
 - Kabir worked mainly on the theoretical slides, the lightning talk, and preparing the repository.
+He contributed some of the visuals in the interactive session.
 - Maren designed the interactive session, finding the data and preparing the exercises.